chen0040/spring-cloud-slingshot/README.md

 # Architecture

-The system consists of the following component
+The system consists of the following standalone application servers and web servers:

 * sbs-eureka-server: this is the eureka server which serves as the server registry for the micro-services
 * sbs-syslog4j-server: this is the syslog4j server that servers as the centralized logging system for the micro-services